Windows Server 2003 End of Life

 It is highly recommended that the any servers still operating with Windows Server 2003 be upgraded to a supported operating system (Windows 2008 Server or later) or that the services that this server provides be migrated to a server that is running with a supported operating system.
 If you need to replace a server running Windows Server 2003 you might want to consider the following:

-- If the only function of this server is to act as a file server, Western cloud storage offered by ITS may be a viable solution.
+- If the only function of this server is to act as a file server, Western cloud storage offered by WTS may be a viable solution.

 - ITS also offers dedicated virtual servers where you can have the same management control you would with a physical server.

-More information including costs concerning both of these options can be found within the ITS services document at http://www.uwo.ca/its/services/services.pdf
+More information including costs concerning both of these options can be found within the WTS services document.

 The Information Security team recognizes that there will be some servers remaining in service after Microsoft’s end-of-life date for Windows Server 2003.
 There are some steps that can be taken to mitigate the risk that is inherent in running an unsupported operating system.
 Steps such as the following should be considered.